schwartz1375/sweethoney/README.md

 * Alerts on suspicious sections with extremely low (less than 1) & high (greater than 7) entorpy

 For golang binaries please look at the [Go Reverse Engineering Tool Kit](https://go-re.tk/)

+# How to build the Docker image
+docker build -t schwartz1375/sweathoney:latest -f ./Dockerfile .